Utility model

 Anyone may attempt to invalidate a registered utility model by lodging an invalidation claim against it.
 The invalidation claim can also be lodged after the expiry of the registration.

-In many cases, a ground for the invalidation claim is lack of novelty or inventive step of the invention, because these are not examined during the registration process of the utility model application.
+In many cases, the basis for the invalidation claim is lack of novelty or inventive step of the invention, because these are not examined during the registration process of a utility model application.
 As a result, utility models which could be relatively easily invalidated may end up in the register.
-On the other hand, invalidation may turn up to be challenging in some cases, because the inventive step of the utility model merely requires a clear difference to the known technique.
+On the other hand, invalidation may turn out to be challenging in some cases, because the inventive step of the utility a model merely requires a clear difference to the known technique.

 Patent or utility model?